 #5 – What is Oral Conscious Sedation?

-You might be asking this question if you have recently read one of the many articles on it because it is all the rage in dentistry for those that suffer from anxiety.
+We don’t currently offer this but you might be asking this question if you have recently read one of the many articles on it because it is all the rage in dentistry for those that suffer from anxiety.
 It is basically self administered sedation that you take an hour before you go to see the dentist.
 Halcion is one of the most popular sedatives taken in this way.

 There are problems with oral conscious sedation though.
 For example, you can respond to questions and remain awake but cannot remember any of your trip to the dentist.
 There are also likely to be other risks as there are few studies on it as yet but do a little homework if you are considering going this way.